Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Experiment-I: Probing for Character Glyph-Phonetic Information

 \paragraph{PLMs can hardly distinguish the phonetic features of Chinese characters}

 In our experiments, the control group performed similarly to the phonetic probe, with an accuracy of approximately 50\%.
-Unlike the glyph probe, the accuracy of Word2vec and other Chinese PLMs was also lower for this probe.
-However, the introduction of phonetic embedding allowed ChineseBERT to perform significantly better in this probe than the other models.
-Our analysis suggests that current Chinese PLMs may have limited phonetic information, as Chinese Pinyin is artificially constructed using Latin characters to represent character pronunciation.
+Unlike the glyph probe, the accuracy of Word2vec and other Chinese PLMs are also low in this probe.
+However, the introduction of phonetic embedding allowed ChineseBERT to perform significantly better than the other models.
+Our analysis suggests that current Chinese PLMs may have limited phonetic information.

 \paragraph{Model training on the CSC task does not enrich glyph and phonetic information}